Ethonoris/hello-world/README.md

 [^1]: More or less.
-[^2]: This one I think will come back to me quicker than some of the others.
+[^2]: I think this one will come back to me quicker than some of the others.